When Confidence is Scarce

 - I expect you to check-in with me if you’re ever feeling like your self-efficacy is wavering for whatever reason; to ask for a confidence micro-loan.

 - I promise to earn the right to expect #1 and #2.

 Conversely, failure under this system has two modes:

-- Not giving others the opportunity to demonstrate their potential.
+- Not giving people the opportunity to demonstrate their potential.

 To belong is to be wanted.
 To be wanted is to let others see who you really are.
-To share your genuine self requires honesty and the expectation of reciprocity.
-And that requires vulnerability.
+And to share your genuine self requires honesty and the expectation of reciprocity.
+And above all, that requires vulnerability.
 Which takes us right back to where we started.
 With an opportunity to choose abundance over scarcity.